Intro to Tables

 A Baserow table is similar to a table in an Excel worksheet.
 Baserow tables are the most powerful place to manage your data.
 You can create different tables for different data.
 Tables display many types of information at once.

 They function like spreadsheets in that you can sort, filter, aggregate your data and modify many other table features.
-In contrast to standard spreadsheets, Baserow lets you see tables in several ways as a grid of rows and columns, forms, kanban boards, or a gallery of cards.
+In contrast to standard spreadsheets, Baserow lets you see tables in several ways as a grid of rows and columns, gallery of cards, form, calendar, or kanban boards.

 In Baserow, databases are like file folders.
 They let you organize multiple tables into one central place.
 Tables make it easy to analyze and interpret your data.
 You can store multiple tables in a single database to outline a project or organize information.

-You can group pieces of data that have some sort of commonality—for example, if you have the sales of different products in different regions.
+You can workspace pieces of data that have some sort of commonality—for example, if you have the sales of different products in different regions.
 Tables allow you to customize a collection of data.
-A table contains data organized in columns (fields) and rows which can be customised by colours and filters.
+A table contains data organized in columns (fields) and rows which can be customized by colors and filters.

 enter image description here

-Tip: Fully customize your table data with sorting, filtering, and your favourite view!
+Tip: Fully customize your table data by sorting and filtering your view!

 Use cases